 About Rock Jem

 I always felt Jem is as good as it gets.
-You know that feeling?
+Perhaps you felt like that too with Jem, or something else?
 For me, Jem was always the coolest of all cartoons.
-It had wellwritten stories with action, clever drama, realistic characters with complex personalities, cool hairstyles and hair colors, the most imaginative fashions, fantastic music with creative animated music videos, beautiful animation, great role models and messages of friendship.
+It had wellwritten stories with action, clever drama, realistic characters with complex personalities, great role models and messages of friendship.
+And long before current superstars like Beyonce, Nicki Minaj, and Ariana Grande (all three of which are well aware of Jem and some even fans), Jem characters had outrageous hairstyles and colors, the most imaginative fashions, fantastic music with creative animated music videos, and beautiful animation.

-The combination of getting all those ingredients right, is of course... truly outrageous!
+The combination of getting all of those ingredients right, is of course... truly outr...!!!
 In my opinion there's never been a greater bunch of people come together and work their talent.
-Everyone from the writers, song writers, voice actors, animators and everyone inbetween.
+Everyone from the toy designers, writers, song writers, voice actors, animators, directors, producers, and everyone inbetween.

 My fandom of Jem started when Jem was originally available as dolls and a cartoon in the 80's.

-First and foremost I prefer the cartoon, unlike many Jem fans who perhaps prefer the dolls.
+Firstly I prefer the cartoon, unlike many Jem fans who perhaps prefer the dolls.
 But the cartoon is what gave life to the dolls.
 I remember the first time I saw a Jem VHS tape in a video rental store (in fact the rental store was still there until a few years ago), I picked up the video and looked at the back and thought it was the strangest looking bunch I had seen with those hair colors.
 Can't remember what my first reaction watching an episode was, but suddenly I was a big fan.
-I only had 11 episodes on video though, and for many years that's basically all I knew about the cartoon.
-I remember I used to copy the music videos from the VHS-tapes into tapes with only music videos.
+I only had access to 11 early episodes on video though, and for many years that's basically all I knew about the cartoon.
+I remember when I was little, I used to copy the music videos from the VHS-tapes into tapes with only music videos.

 I also collected the dolls when they were available in stores.
 I had 9 dolls, the Star Stage, and several fashions.
 You can understand how lucky I was!
 I loved the haircolors and rock-themed fashions, those cool guitars, and I played the cassettes a lot!
 Very few other Jem products were available in the toystores nearby, but I had some coloring books I loved coloring, for better or worse (see above picture).

-As Jem was cancelled, and as I had no way of finding more episodes or collectibles, I had a hiatus for a while.
+As the Jem line was cancelled, and as I had no way of finding more episodes or collectibles, I had a hiatus for a while.
 But I never forgot Jem.
 I've even found old mixed tapes of mine from during my "hiatus", with songs by real life singers aswell as Jem.
 And I always kept my original dolls even though my cats had chewed some of their feet badly.
 And when I got back into Jem, I even brought tapes to high school and got the teachers to play them as background music for art class, and Spanish versions of songs for Spanish class.
-If you ever played a Jem song for a friend, you'll know how reactions are kinda mixed depending on what's in at the moment.
+If you ever played a Jem song for a friend, you'll know how reactions are kinda mixed when they learn it's from a cartoon.

 Today I still love the dolls.
 I don't play with dolls, barely ever did, but I don't have a thing about not being able to collect them.
 I consider them as collectibles and pieces of art.
 Besides, who's to say dolls are not for adults?
 Most people have a favorite cartoon, collectible or playful activity these days.